powerflo/ImmobilienScout24Distances/README.md

 * @fanaz

-Feel free to open an issue or shoot us a message!
+Feel free to open an issue or write a message!

 ## Version History

 * 0.1: prototype
+* 0.2: prototype published on chrome web store